QIWI-API/payments-docs/_merchant-form_en.html.md

 >> resp_token: 'Hello world'
 ~~~

-To send payment data to QIWI, send the following parameters in API request [Payment](#payments) in JSON-object `paymentMethod`:
+To send payment data to QIWI, specify in API request [Payment](#payments) JSON-object `paymentMethod` with the following parameters:

 * `paymentMethod.type=GOOGLE_PAY_TOKEN`
 * `paymentMethod.paymentToken`.
 The field value is calculated by the following algorithm: